Get ready to grab a cup of hot glühwein and tick off your gift list as we head to the most magical Christmas markets in

 Christmas Village of Liège

 For more than 30 years, Liège has hosted a magnificent Christmas Village which brings the long German tradition of festive markets to the city.
 Every year, around two million visitors come to marvel at the illuminated monuments around the Saint Paul Cathedral and shop at the 200 stalls.
 Choirs, musical groups, and folk dance groups provide entertainment on the main stage.
 Meanwhile, a 30-meter-high Ferris Wheel, ice-skating rink, and exciting Toboggan Run offer thrills for kids (and big kids).
 Visitors can also explore numerous Walloon and French handicraft gift chalets.
 Foodies, on the other hand, can nibble on all manner of local treats at the gourmet stalls; think marzipan specialties, salted treats, and black pudding.
 The city is the also birthplace of the Liège waffle, Galler chocolate, and pèket (the Belgian version of gin).
 Therefore, you can expect to find these here, too.

 Winter in Antwerp

 With dozens of choirs, gospel groups, and classical music on offer, the historic city center of Antwerp is the place to be during the winter.
-The bustling market stretches all the way from Groenplaats to the Grote Markt (Market Square), via Suikerrui to Steenplein.
+The bustling market stretches all the way from Groenplaats to the Grote Markt, via Suikerrui to Steenplein.
 More than 100 stalls selling local and international gifts and food can be found here.
 The Groenplaats is adorned with sparkling Christmas lights and live music during the celebrations.
 Meanwhile, the nearby ice skating rink, Ferris wheel, and miniature golf games offer something fun for the kids.
 Various events and shows also take place throughout the city during the season.

 Bruges Christmas Market